 Night settled slowly over South Hertling, as Valerie Cenwicz drove her Lamborghini home.
-As she passed the nearly-completed Trilobite Park, she felt a sick sensation in her gut – a sense of foreboding even worse than that which she'd felt at the sight of the Pyramid.
-She felt almost fortunate that traffic was so bad, reasoning that she'd possibly have swerved or crashed at speeds faster than a crawl.
+As she passed the nearly-completed Trilobite Park, she felt a sick sensation in her gut – a sense of foreboding even worse than that which she’d felt at the sight of the Pyramid.
+It was fortunate that traffic was so bad.
+She could easily have swerved or crashed, if she’d been going faster than a crawl.

 She turned into the Super Centre across the way, and parked next to a beaten up concrete truck.
 The sick feeling in her innards had not gone away – if anything it had gotten worse.
-There were still plenty of passers-by and the light had not yet gone away, so she felt safe enough leaving her car for a walk to clear her head.
+There were still plenty of passers-by and the daylight had not yet completely faded, so she felt safe enough leaving her car for a walk to clear her head.

-It didn't work.
-Her stomach felt like it was doing forward handsprings and her head was spinning.
-As she staggered away from the road, she felt her gut settle and her head clear, until she was left feeling better but gasping for breath, supporting herself on the fence between the Super Centre and a takeaway chicken shop.
+It didn’t work.
+Her stomach felt like it was doing forward somersaults and her head was spinning.
+As she staggered away from the road, she gradually felt her gut settle and her head clear.
+Though she felt less nauseous, still she gasped for breath, as she supported herself on the fence between the Super Centre and a takeaway chicken shop.
 She briefly considered that putting distance between herself and Trilobite Park was what had settled her, but then decided that maybe it was the smell of chicken, so she went in to calm her nerves with a small bucket.